 The Vision 2020 Team has been tasked with prayerfully exploring three different scenarios for the future of the RCA: staying together, significant reorganization, and grace-filled separation.
 They’re also able to explore additional scenarios that arise as they do their work.

-What’s being voted on at General Synod 2019?
+What was voted on at General Synod 2019?

-How are delegates offering feedback?
+How did delegates offer feedback?

 What divisions are so bad that we have a team doing this work?

 The theological differences within the RCA have led us to a point where we are not sure how to continue ministry together.
 Interim general secretary Don Poest, who proposed the team in 2018, identified human sexuality as a point of significant division in our denomination, but he acknowledged other divisions as well, including polity, biblical interpretation, and lack of alignment with Transformed & Transforming, the RCA’s strategic goal.
+Get full context by reading Don's report to General Synod 2018.

 What’s the timeline?